Preservation & Environment

 Learn More

-In November of 1966, formidable floods in the city of Venice led to widespread damage.
-In response, the United Nations Education, Scientific, and Cultural Organization (UNESCO) established over thirty committees to preserve Venice's rich cultural heritage, including the Venice Committee of the International Fund for Monuments.
-In 1971, this Committee became Save Venice, Inc., an independent non-profit organization.
-In the decades since, Save Venice has underwritten the restoration of over 500 significant works, sites, and spaces.
-Beyond this direct conservation work, Save Venice advances Venetian scholarship and research by underwriting the cost of fellowships, publications, exhibitions, and other programming.
-In 2015, Save Venice opened the Rosand Library and Study Center, a Venice-based space for the public to generate, access, and disseminate knowledge around issues of conservation and restoration.
+In 1966, formidable floods in Venice led to widespread damage.
+In response, the United Nations Education, Scientific, and Cultural Organization (UNESCO) established more than 30 committees to preserve Venice's rich cultural heritage, including the Venice Committee of the International Fund for Monuments.
+In 1971, this committee became the independent nonprofit organization Save Venice.
+In the decades since, Save Venice has underwritten the restoration of more than 500 significant works, sites, and spaces.
+Beyond this direct conservation work, Save Venice advances Venetian scholarship and research by funding fellowships, publications, and exhibitions.
+In 2015, Save Venice opened the Rosand Library & Study Center, a Venice-based space for the public to generate, access, and disseminate knowledge around issues of conservation and restoration.

 General Operating Support